-The period of 12 calendar months that begins on the first day of the month following the month that begins on or after the Employee's anniversary date.
+The period of 12 calendar months that begins on the first day of the month following the month that begins on or after the Employee's completion of the Initial Measurement Period.

 Non-Covered Services

 Services that are not benefits specifically provided under the Contract, are excluded by the Contract, are provided by an Ineligible Provider, or are otherwise not eligible to be Covered Services, whether or not they are Medically Necessary.